Three Little Chickpeas

 Jump to Recipe·Print Recipe

-Cherry mango smoothie in a glass with a pink and white striped straw.
+A mango cherry smoothie in a glass with a straw and two cherries.

-The cherry mango smoothie recipe contains no bananas and uses frozen mango to help thicken it.
-For another quick and easy smoothie recipe without bananas, try a blueberry raspberry smoothie, a mango kiwi smoothie, or a pineapple and peach smoothie.
+For more healthy plant-based smoothie recipes without bananas, try a raspberry and blueberry smoothie, a mango kiwi smoothie, or a pineapple and peach smoothie.

 Jump to: